MunishMummadi/gsoc/2025/kro/final_proposal.md

 While my formal open source contributions have been limited, I have:

-- Contributed to the Servo web rendering engine during an internship, implementing CSS property support
+- Contributed to the Servo web rendering engine and dora-rs, implementing CSS property support & adding various nodes to dora based on new AI models
 - Participated in collaborative development using feature branching and pull requests
 - Followed open source development practices in my personal projects, including comprehensive documentation and test coverage